a-kori/a-kori/README.md

 - 👋 Hi!
 I'm Anastasiia!
 - 👩‍💻 I'm a Computer Science student with a passion for code and technology!
-- 🌱 Experienced in Java, C#, C++, currently learning Python and Kotlin.
+- 🌱 Fluent in Java, Kotlin and C#; familiar with C++ and, Haskell; actively working with Python and Go.
+- ☁️ >1 year professional experience with Google Cloud Platform, Kubernetes, Terraform/Helm, Grafana, GitHub Actions.
 - 🔗 You can reach me through my LinkedIn account or via email: anastasiia.korzhylova@tu-dortmund.de
 - 📫 I'll be looking forward to a message from you!